komazwei/website/content/docs/guides/financial-plans/add-income/index.md

 ---
-title: "Add Sources of Income"
+title: Add Sources of Income
+layout: Guide
+app: financial-plans
 ---

 Capture the customer's additional sources of income with the **Add Income** option from the Tool box.